HumanCellAtlas/data-portal-content/content/guides/userguides/exploring-projects.md

-![Browsing Projects in the Data Explorer](./_images/exploring-projects-project-list.png "Exploring Projects") **Figure 1**: The Data Explorer's projects tab lists the projects making up the DCP. the project list is filterable by key metadata properties.
+![Browsing Projects in the Data Explorer](./_images/exploring-projects-project-list.png "Exploring Projects") **Figure 1**: The Data Explorer's projects tab lists the projects making up the DCP.

 ### Viewing Project Details